Credit Collections Bureau

 Who is Credit Collections Bureau?

 Credit Collections Bureau (CCB) is a regional debt collection agency, primarily operating in the areas of Minnesota, North Dakota, and South Dakota.
-They are in the business of recovering debts on behalf of their clients.
+They provide collection services on behalf of their clients.

 If you see CCB listed on your credit report, it indicates that they are attempting to collect a debt you owe.
 This is typically the result of an unpaid bill that has been handed over to them by the original creditor for collection.